Hungary ~ Homoki Lodge

 Accommodation: lodge & luxury yurt

-Group size: maximum 6-8 for riders (lodge sleeps up to 20)
+Group size: maximum 6 (lodge sleeps up to 20)

-Pace and experience required: The pace of the ride is moderate to fast with good opportunities for some long canters.
+Pace and experience required: The pace can be moderate to fast with good opportunities for some long canters.
 With sandy tracks and open meadows there are plenty of chances to move on.
 There will of course be some walking and trotting and if the ground is wet and boggy or very dry, the pace will be slower.
-These rides are aimed at intermediate to experienced riders and, for the advanced rides, you should be well balanced, comfortable and secure in the saddle and able to control a well-schooled horse outside at all paces.
-Novice riders are also accepted for the ‘light’ programs.
+These rides are aimed at intermediate to experienced riders and you should be well balanced, comfortable and secure in the saddle and able to control a well-schooled horse outside at all paces.

 Homoki has several different accommodation options.
 The main lodge building is a traditional Hungarian farmhouse, with thick adobe walls.
 There are several rooms within the lodge itself, all decorated in a simple, typical farmhouse style.
 There are also 7 yurts which won the “Pure Life Award 2016 for mindful design”.
 Designed by your host and with all the facilities of a boutique hotel, each yurt is constructed on its own small hill - inside they are open and light, with a glass dome through which to see the stars at night.
 Each room or yurt is a little different and prices vary accordingly.
 All rooms have their own private bathroom with bath tub or shower (or both) and also floor heating and air conditioning.
 There are flat screen televisions and minibars in the yurts, and the luxury yurts have king sized beds made up with damask linen.
 The common areas include an outdoor swimming pool (open May to September), sauna and massage room and plenty of outside hide-aways to sit and relax.
 The main restaurant and reception area has free Wifi, a bar, dining tables and a comfortable seating area.

-Rates depend on the type of room and also the number of hours riding.
+Rates depend on the type of room and also availabilty & dates.

-Itinerary in brief - please note that this is only an example and day to day arrangements are extremely flexible.
-Suggestions will be made each day and these can be discussed with your guides at the lodge.
+Itinerary in brief (4 nights) - please note that this is only an example and day to day arrangements are flexible.

 |Contact us at firstname.lastname@example.org or on tel (+44) (0)1837-82544 for further information.|